 OhKAY!
 Poop!
-Ayurveda talks a lot about poop.
+Ayurveda talks a lot about poop, all about poop.
 And in case nobody ever mentioned it, I am here to tell you, you should poop every day!
 And ideally in the morning.
 I know, I know, not glamorous.
 But it’s important to talk about poop.
 The only way we can tell what’s happening on the insides is by what comes out.

 Why is it so important?
 Because it is a direct reflection of our digestion, which is of #1 importance.
 If poop doesn’t come out, that means we are keeping the garbage inside.
 If we poop too much, we might not be absorbing the nutrients from the food like we should.
 So look at your poop!
 It’s important.

 Now that I’ve broken the ice and we are in poop mode, let’s go into it a little more.

 Ideal Poop: Ideally you should go in the morning after waking up.
 If you are really healthy, your need to go might even wake you up.
 That’s awesome.
 The poop should float and should be one solid piece – like a big brown floatey banana (oh come on, you can handle it).
 However!
 If there are any fats/oils in your poop or floating in the water, that is not at all good.
 That means there is so much fat/oil in the body that it’s coming out in the poop.

 Sinking Poop: If your poop sinks, you ate something that’s too heavy or off harmony with your natural balance.
 It could also be a sign of toxins, but that’s not always true either.
 You can correct sinking poop mostly by changing your diet and eating foods that balance your dosha(s).
 For example, a pitta person might eat salads and their poop will float.
 A vata person might eat salads and their poop will sink.
 It’s per your individual balance.